mananahmed/syllabi/wandc.md

 * *Walking the Camino: Six Ways to Santiago* (2013, dir.
 Lydia Smith)

-​**Additional Readings on Space/Gaze **
+**Additional Readings on Space/Gaze **

-* Ernst Cassirer, *Mythic, Aesthetic and Theoretical Space *
+* Ernst Cassirer, *Mythic, Aesthetic and Theoretical Space*
-* Michel Foucault, *Of Other Spaces  *
+* Michel Foucault, *Of Other Spaces*
-* Jacques Lacan, “Of the Gaze as Objet petit a” *The Four Fundamental Concepts of Psychoanalysis *
+* Jacques Lacan, “Of the Gaze as Objet petit a” *The Four Fundamental Concepts of Psychoanalysis*
-* Gaston Bachelard,* Poetics of Space  *
+* Gaston Bachelard, *Poetics of Space*
 * Edward Soja, *Thirdspace.
 Journeys to Los Angeles and Other Real-and-Imagined Places*